nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 Shapley Additive explanations generate visual explanations for individual predictions, indicating which features influenced a specific prediction and to what extent.
 They provide a way to understand the contribution of each feature to the prediction of an individual data point.
 SHAP values are based on cooperative game theory and aim to distribute the credit for a prediction among the input features.
 Here's a theoretical overview of SHAP plots:
 SHAP values provide a way to quantify the contribution of each feature to the difference between the model's prediction for an individual data point and the expected prediction.
-Calculation of SHAP Values
+### Calculation of SHAP Values
 SHAP values are calculated for each feature and each prediction.
 The key idea is to consider all possible feature subsets and calculate their contributions to the prediction.
 SHAP values account for both the effects of individual features and interactions between features.
-There are different methods to compute SHAP values, including Kernel SHAP, Tree SHAP for tree-based models, and Deep SHAP (for deep learning models).
+There are different methods to compute SHAP values, including Kernel SHAP, Tree SHAP for tree-based models, and Deep SHAP for deep learning models.
 Each method has its advantages and is tailored to specific model types.
-Interpretation
+### Interpretation
 Positive SHAP values indicate that a feature's presence increased the prediction compared to the expected prediction.
 Negative SHAP values indicate that a feature's presence decreased the prediction compared to the expected prediction.
 The magnitude of the SHAP value represents the feature's contribution: larger values indicate a more significant impact on the prediction.